 This movie was re-titled in France to “Love & Secrets” from its original title “All Good Things”.

 Not so bad, right?
 No mention of the words, sex, bad or trip, but there is the word Love and secrets in the title.

 24- Killers =

 Killers is an American action comedy film from 2010 starring Ashton Kutcher and Katherine Heigl.

 The film centers around a young woman who meets the man of her dreams who happens to be an assassin.
 In France, it was appropriately re-titled to “Kiss & Kill.”

 26- Pitch Perfect = The Hit Girls

 The movie “Pitch Perfect” was renamed “The Hit Girls” in France, most likely because French people understand the word “Hit” which usually refers to music or movies.

 27- Jewish Connection = Holy Rollers

-This could have been kept as the “Jewish connection.”
-The French understand these terms, and besides, it bears a similar resemblance to the “French connection,” which, despite being an American film, is known in France.
+I’m really surprised that the movie “Jewish connection” was renamed “Holly Rollers” for French audiences in France.
+Jewish connection resembles the movie title “French connection,” which, despite being an American film, is known in France.
 The word connection is the same in French also.
 While “Holy Rollers” is not really a term MOST French people know.
-WHY?

 28- Cool Runnings = Rasta Rocket